manorrock/herring/README.md

-_This project will be archived Jan 1st, 2023 if nobody steps up to take over development_
+_This project will be archived Jan 1st, 2023.
+This project has moved to [Piranha Cloud](https://github.com/piranhacloud/piranha-naming) development_

 # Manorrock Herring Project